SqlQuantumLeap/BinaryFormatter/README.md

 # BinaryFormatter

-Simple command-line utility that reads in a binary file and writes out a text file containing the hex representation of the source bytes.
+Simple command-line utility that reads in a binary file and converts it to a string representation of those bytes (e.g. single byte of "3C" converts to two characters "3" followed by "C").

+Output options are any combination of:

+1. Text File
+1. Clipboard (to then paste via <kbd>Control</kbd> + <kbd>V</kbd>)
+1. Console (mostly for debugging / testing / research)

 A feature / benefit of BinaryFormatter is that it splits the hex string across N lines of "ChunkSize" bytes each, with all lines prior to the